Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 }
 ```

-This is an O(n\^2) algorithm, which quickly becomes too expensive with a
+This is an O(n^2) algorithm, which quickly becomes too expensive with a
 large amount of units.

 ### Drawing battle lines

-The problem that we\'re running into is that there\'s no underlying
+The problem that we're running into is that there's no underlying
 order to the array of units.
 Instead of having a 2D battlefield, imagine
 that it is a 1D battle line.

-Let\'s try to make a 2D battlefield sortable in a 1D field.
+Let's try to make a 2D battlefield sortable in a 1D field.

 ## The Pattern

 For a set of objects, each has a position in space.
 Store them in a
 spatial data structure that organizes the objects by their positions.
 This data structure lets you efficiently query for objects at or near a
 location.
-When an object\'s position changes, update the spatial data
+When an object's position changes, update the spatial data
 structure so that it can continue to find the object.

 ### When to Use It